Vertex dominated superconductivity in intercalated FeSe: Acknowledgements

 MIK and SA are supported by the ERC Synergy Grant, project 854843 FASTCORR (Ultrafast dynamics of correlated electrons in solids).
-M.v.S. is supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Division of Materials, under Contract No. DE-AC36-08GO28308.
+MvS (and SA in the late stages of this work) were supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Division of Materials, under Contract No. DE-AC36-08GO28308.
 SA acknowledges discussions with Machteld E. Kamminga that inspired this work.
 We acknowledge PRACE for awarding us access to Irene-Rome hosted by TGCC, France and Juwels Booster and Cluster, Germany.
 This work was also partly carried out on the Dutch national e-infrastructure with the support of SURF Cooperative.
+Late stages of calculations were performed using computational resources sponsored by the Department of Energy: the Eagle facility at NREL, sponsored by the Office of Energy Efficiency and also the National Energy Research Scientific Computing Center, under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0021783.